-At Fairphone, we always try to find the best compromise for different users.
-We believe enabling root access by default poses a security risk for less advanced users and is therefore not allowed.
-This is also a requirement mandated by third parties whose software we ship with the phone.
+We always try to find the best compromise for different users.
+Enabling root access by default poses a security risk for less advanced users.
+So we decided against it.
+It is also a requirement of third parties whose software we ship with the phone.

 Why does my Fairphone 2 come pre-installed with the Google Mobile Services?

 The Fairphone 2 has the Google Mobile Services pre-installed.
-We also know that our community believes in the possibilities that other software provides, and this is why we have opened the source code of our operating system.
-Furthermore we are working with the communities of alternative operating systems so that eventually you can run the software you want on your hardware.
+Because we know that our community believes in the possibilities of other software, we opened the source code of our operating system.
+Apart from that, we are working with the communities of alternative operating systems so you can run the software you want on your hardware.
 Read more on Open source software on our dedicated landing page.

 The Fairphone Open OS is an official alternative with root access available

-This operating system is built from the open source code released by Fairphone through code.fairphone.com.
-It only contains open source software with the exception of the proprietary drivers needed to properly run the hardware.
-The operating system is based on the Android Open Source Project (often referred as AOSP) and thus does not include the Google Mobile Services.
+This operating system is built from the open source code released by Fairphone via code.fairphone.com.
+It only contains open source software with the exception of the proprietary drivers you will need to properly run the hardware.
+The operating system is based on the Android Open Source Project (often referred to as AOSP) so it does not include the Google Mobile Services.

 Is Fairphone supporting both the default and the open source version equally?

-Is it hard to switch between the two version?
+Is it hard to switch between the two versions?
 Can I go back to the default operating system easily?

-We provide installable update files (i.e. ZIP files) for both versions, through our related support page for the default version with the Google Mobile Services and through code.fairphone.com for our official open source release are on code.fairphone.com.
+We provide installable update files (i.e. ZIP files) for both versions.
+You can find the files for the default version with the Google Mobile Services on the related support page.
+The files for our official open source release are on code.fairphone.com.